Pittsburgh Riverhounds (3-3-3, 12 points) vs Harrisburg City Islanders (4-2-1, 13 points)

-Harrisburg holds a 5-3 record over the Riverhounds in the past few seasons and had a 1-0-2 record against Pittsburgh last year.
+Harrisburg holds the better record over the Riverhounds in the past few seasons and had a 1-0-2 record against Pittsburgh last year.
 The final two matches of the series will be hosted by Harrisburg later in the season, including the last game of the season.

 A Closer Look at City Islanders:

 The Islanders dropped the following game after the Pittsburgh match but haven’t dropped a USL faceoff since.
 Bill Becher’s side has won four and tied one of its past five games to overtake the Hounds in the standings despite having played two fewer games.
 The Islanders sit fifth with a 4-2-1 record (13 points) after losing their opening two games.

 Harrisburg has proven they can play well on both ends of the pitch.
 They have given up three goals in their last five games after surrendering seven in their first two.
 Nick Noble has been the man in net and has two shutouts so far this season.
 Unlike the Riverhounds, who advanced in the U.S. Open Cup on Wednesday, Harrisburg bowed out of the tournament in a game that went to extra time — and despite getting the first goal in the 104 minute, would concede three goals in the final 16 minutes as the Rochester Rhinos handed them a 3-1 defeat.

 In their last five USL games the Islanders have also put up 11 goals coming from 10 different players.
 Ken Tribbett is the leading scorer with three goals on the season, with Jason Plumhoff and Jimmy McLaughlin close behind.